enterprisemediawiki/meza/manual/ConfiguringCentOS.md

 Then check your eth1 (the "cat" command will display the contents of your eth1 file)

 ```
-cat /etc/sysconfig/network-scripts/ifcfg-eth1
+cat ifcfg-eth1
 ```

-This should be blank.
-Before adding it, run:
+This should return "No such file or directory".
+We'll need to add it, but first run:

 ```
 ifconfig eth1